E-Scooters

 Electrical scooters (also known as e-scooters) come under the category of “powered transporters”; this covers a range of personal transport devices which are powered by a motor.

-E-scooters are classed as motor vehicles under the Road Traffic Act 1988.
+E-scooters are classed as motor vehicles under the Road Traffic Act 1988 (external website).
 Which means the rules that apply to motor vehicles, also apply to e-scooters including the need to have a licence, insurance and tax.

 • Anyone using a rental e-scooter on a public road or other public space, has to comply with the relevant road traffic legislation or they face potential prosecution.